What is Medicare Plan F?

 Medicare Supplement Plan F

 Currently, there are ten standardized Medicare Supplements, also known as Medigap plans.
 Of the ten standardized letter plans (A, B, C, D, F, G, K, L, M, N), Plan F offers the most coverage, but not for long.
 Medigap Plans F and C are scheduled to be terminated in 2020.
-The good news is that you can buy an F Plan now and keep it after year 2020.
+The good news is that you can buy an F Plan now and keep it after the year 2020.

 RELATED: Is Medigap Plan F Going Away?